 6. Examine the Eight Themes

-7. Discuss the Concept Outline especially the Historical Development items.
+7. Discuss the Concept Outline with an emphasis on the Historical Development sections.

-8. Discuss the APUSH Rubrics for the LEQ and DBQ.
+8. Discuss the APUSH Rubrics for the SAQ, LEQ, and DBQ.

 9. Design an APUSH course that fits your demographics and challenges your students throughout the school year.

 10. Share a lesson or project with our group.
-It could be a bell ringer or mini lesson too.
+Possible a bell ringer or mini lesson too.

-11. Other items will be discussed such pacing, equity, and review.
+11. Other items will be covered such as: pacing, equity, and ways to review.

-AP World History, Modern for teachers Experienced with AP
+AP World History, Modern – Combined (New and Experienced Teachers)

 Course Description